EnvelopSound/EnvelopForLive/README.md

 $ cd EnvelopForLive
 ```

 The E4L Max for Live devices can all be found in the devices subfolder.
 You will need to load the devices and work out of this directory.
+Note that E4L uses components of the [CNMAT odot](https://github.com/CNMAT/CNMAT-odot) package, please install this directly via the Max Package Manager.

 ## First Steps